 Sadly, many rescue dogs have a history of abuse that can explain unwanted behaviors.
 If you adopt a dog with a troubled background, you can take extra steps to help them adjust.
 The Best Friends Animal Society encourages owners to “strive to help your dog get comfortable with everything he may encounter, such as going to the groomer, taking walks, meeting other dogs and people.”
 They even recommend pairing your rescue with a “role model” to show them good behavior, so it’s helpful if you already have a dog in your home.

-Common behavior issues in shelter dogs
+Common behavior issues in rescue dogs

-Dogs in shelters tend to do pick up a certain set of bad behaviors.
+Dogs in shelters tend to pick up a certain set of problem behaviors.
 Since these issues are common, the good news is that there are great resources for how to train your shelter dog out of them.
 If you’re planning on rescuing, it’s a good idea to read up on the following behaviors:

 - Food aggression